Top Sportsbooks For College Basketball Betting in Virginia

-Let’s take a look at some of the types of bets within NCAA basketball, as well as some of the best NCAA events to bet on and some helpful hints for reading college basketball odds.
+Let’s take a look at some of the types of bets available on a college basketball game, as well as some of the best NCAA events to bet on and some helpful hints for reading college basketball betting odds.

 Point Spread Bets

-The most traditional form of betting odds within NCAA basketball.
+Point speads are the most traditional NCAA basketball odds.
 A point spread betting market gives one team points and takes away points from another team.
-When a team is “favored” they have to win by a certain amount of points.
+When a college basketball team is “favored” they have to win by a certain amount of points.
 The team that is the “underdog” has to lose by less than those points (or win the basketball game outright) to “cover the spread.”

 - Syracuse -6.5 @ St. Johns

 In this example, Syracuse is favored to win on the road against home team St. Johns.
 If you bet on Syracuse, they must win by more than 6.5 points to get a payout.
 Conversely, a bet for the underdog St. Johns means that they have to either win the game or lose by less than 6.5 points for a payout.

 In moneyline betting, there is no line.
 This type of bet tasks college basketball bettors with simply picking which team will win the game outright.
 Most of the time, there’s a distinct team that is the favorite, but sometimes an NCAA basketball game is so close there really is no favorite and you can get close to even money for picking the right winner.
 When a team is a huge favorite to win the game, the less money you win by picking them to win.

 An example of a moneyline wager is:

 As is the case with the point spread, the negative symbol in moneylines indicates the favorite (in this case USC at -450).
 The positive symbol indicates the underdog (here, Notre Dame at +200).